Once you know which courses you would like to take you can use the following instructions to get registered.

 More Search Options

-6. Change the Section Status to OPEN.
+4. Change the Section Status to OPEN.
 This will prevent closed courses from appearing in your search results.
+The University does not maintain waitlists on closed sections.

 Section Status